ahafajardo/civicQuestDotNet/README.md

 # civicQuestDotNet

-a fork of civicQuest that uses .NET Core as a back-end
+a version of civicQuest that uses .NET Core as a back-end